Neonatology on the Web

 “The Tarnier-Auvard incubator model became increasingly popular device in maternity wards in Paris until the 1890s, and it spread to the US.
 In 1887, John Bartlett, a physician at the Chicago Policlinic, later renamed as the John H. Stroger, Jr. Hospital, in Chicago, Illinois, replicated Tarniers incubator.
 Bartlett’s incubator differed from Tarnier’s original plan only slightly.
 Incubators designed during the late 1800s were mainly focused on keeping the infant isolated, clean, and warm.
 The early developers of incubators recognized the need to give premature infants a stable and sterile environment to provide the care they needed to survive.” — “The Infant Incubator in Europe (1860-1890),” The Embryo Project.

-Biographical Sketch in French from Dictionnaire illustré des contemporains, by Émile Saint-Lanne.
+Biographical sketch from Dictionnaire illustré des contemporains, by Émile Saint-Lanne.

 Pierre Victor Alfred Auvard (Wikipedia)